92VV3M42d3v8/Qubes-Privacy-Doc/README.md

         bash-5.0# xdg-settings set default-web-browser browser-dvm.desktop

    Change any pdf or text or jpg default application (from file property) to browser-dvm.desktop

+   I don't know yet about archives yet.

 13. Onionized Repositories